absl::StrFormat()

 • An optional precision value specified as .n, where n is a integral value, or .*variable to use a variable of type int to specify this value.

 • A length modifier to modify the length of the data type.
-In StrFormat(), these values are ignored (and not needed, since StrFormat() is type-safe) but are allowed for backwards compatibility:
+In StrFormat(), these values are largely ignored (and not needed, since StrFormat() is type-safe) but are allowed for backwards compatibility:

 • A type-specifier: